 In an effort to inform two 2015 Request for Investment processes, ADS staff engaged with over 110 aging network and community providers throughout King County, including organizations representing immigrant/refugee communities and people with disabilities.
 This series of focus groups and meetings helped ADS identify the challenges and opportunities facing local communities.
-These results informed the development of the Area Plan issue areas (Section C: Issue Areas, Goals and Objectives) and are summarized in the following report: www.agingkingcounty.org/docs/2014-community-engagement-summarv.pdf.
+These results informed the development of the Area Plan issue areas (Section C: Issue Areas, Goals and Objectives) and are summarized in the following report: Community Living Connections 2014 White Paper.